jakimowb/enmapbox_testmigration2/doc/source/dev_section/dev_installation.rst

     =================== =============================================================================

 .. _dev_setup_pycharm:

-2. Setup PyCharm
+3. Setup PyCharm
 =================

 PyCharm needs to run under the same environmental settings as the QGIS Desktop Application.
-In particular it needs to use the same Python interpreter as QGIS does.
+In particular, it needs to use the same Python interpreter as QGIS does.